-Removes stains.
-Washing soda is highly alkaline, and can act as a solvent to remove some stains.
+- Removes stains.
+Washing soda is highly alkaline, and can act as a solvent to remove stains.

-Unclogs drains.
+- Unclogs drains.
 Washing soda and boiling water can be used to unclog drains.

-Cleans outdoor furniture.
-Controls aphids, whiteflies, and black spots on roses.
-Mix it with water in a spray bottle and spray on plants to help control outdoor pests.
+- Cleans outdoor furniture.
+Controls aphids, whiteflies and black spots on roses.
+Mix it with water in a spray bottle, and spray it on plants to help control outdoor pests.

-This is the main ingredient that cleans the garment.
+The main ingredient that cleans the garment.

-Why choose Ariel over homemade detergents?
+Why choose Ariel over homemade detergents or washing soda?